QRAM: A Survey and Critique: Case Study: Quantum Linear Algebra

 Certain statistical and/or machine learning problems can be framed as linear algebra, where we transform some vectors by matrices.
 Quantum linear algebra aims to accelerate these transformations; however, if the input data are large databases, this requires QRAM.
 The following references provide an overview of some of the techniques used in, and applications of, quantum machine learning, in some cases discussing their assumptions regarding the necessity of QRAM~\cite{biamonte2017quantum, gilyen2019quantum, pistoia2021quantum, liu2023towards}.
 Moreover, the following references provide an overview of, and detail important techniques in, quantum linear algebra with some discussing the creation of the QRAM data-structures relevant for linear algebra~\cite{PRL:HarHasLloy09, rebentrost2014quantum, kerenidis2016quantum, low2019hamiltonian, gilyen2019quantum, martyn2021grand, lin2022lecture}.

 We now detail our input model and formally define the general linear algebra task we consider.
 We then discuss the necessity of QRAM (i.e. for ``unstructured'' input data), and evaluate the opportunity cost of QRAM by giving algorithms for the classical co-processors to solve the defined linear algebra problem.
-We conclude that without passive gate QRAM, quantum linear algebra algorithms provide no asymptotic advantage, unless we are at a scale large enough that the classical co-processors cannot share access to the same memory, but small enough that signal latency is negligible.
+We conclude that without passive hardware-QRAM, quantum linear algebra algorithms provide no asymptotic advantage, unless we are at a scale large enough that the classical co-processors cannot share access to the same memory, but small enough that signal latency is negligible.

-\cite{NP:Aaronson2015} made these opportunity cost arguments for matrix inversion, \cite{TALK:Steiger16} applied them to an approach to ``Quantum PageRank'', and \cite{ProcRoySoc:CHIP+18} briefly note that these arguments generalize.
+Ref~\cite{NP:Aaronson2015} made these opportunity cost arguments for matrix inversion, \cite{TALK:Steiger16} applied them to an approach to ``Quantum PageRank'', and \cite{ProcRoySoc:CHIP+18} briefly notes that these arguments generalize.
 This section expands and generalizes these ideas, incorporating questions of physical layout.